 Opening Extraction Settings #

-Within the window “Extract Single and Joint SAP Tables or Views” click Extraction Settings.
+In the window “Extract delta records from tables” click Extraction Settings.
 The window “Table Settings” opens.

 The extracted data is split into packages of the defined size.
 The default value is 50000 lines.

 A package size between 20000 and 50000 is advisable for large amounts of data.
 0 means no packaging.
 Not using packaging can lead to an RFC timeout for large data extracts.

 Warning!
 RFC_ERROR_SYSTEM_FAILURE - No more storage space available for extending an internal table:

 To avoid a memory overflow on the SAP source system and to avoid huge overheads, choose a package size that suits your memory capacity.